Syntax

 A Window into History

-later.
-For example, in Latte it was possible to write arrays as [1, 2, 3]
+in Latte, it was possible to write arrays as [1, 2, 3]

 instead of array(1, 2, 3)